• Skip to primary navigation

 The evolution from suitability to best interest in annuity training requirements reflects a broader commitment to consumer protection and ethical financial practices.
 By adopting this higher standard, financial professionals can better serve their clients while adhering to modern compliance requirements.
 For consumers, this means greater confidence, transparency, and trust in their financial planning journey.

 As the financial services industry continues to evolve, staying informed and compliant with these changes is crucial for success.
-Advisors who embrace the best interest standard will not only meet regulatory requirements but also strengthen their relationships with clients, ensuring long-term growth and credibility.
+Advisors who embrace the best-interest standard will not only meet regulatory requirements but also strengthen their relationships with clients, thereby ensuring long-term growth and credibility.

 sidebar